korpling/ANNIS/docs/user-guide/src/configuration/admin-web.md

 The administration web interface allows you to import and delete corpora, as well as to define users from the ANNIS web application directly.
-To log into the administration interface, use the URL of you ANNIS webapp and add /admin or from ANNIS 3.4.X and above, press the Administration button next to ‘About ANNIS’ (this button is only shown if you are a logged in administrator).
+To log into the administration interface, use the URL of you ANNIS web application and add /admin or press the Administration button next to ‘About ANNIS’ (this button is only shown if you are a logged in administrator or when using the desktop version).
 You should see the screen below:

 ![import in web-adminstration interface](web-admin-import.png)